How to plant a Buffalo grass lawn

 It is a broad leafed grass which grows by means of runners and forms a dense mat.

-There are two methods of planting a buffalo lawn.
+There are three methods of planting a buffalo lawn.

-Using lawn sods, cutting runners from an existing lawn, preparing them and planting them.
-(Buffalo grass does produce seed but no one stocks it so the seed method is not an option for now)
+Using lawn sods, planting grass seeds or cutting runners from an existing lawn, preparing them and planting them.

 In all of the methods mentioned above the soil preparation is the same.